What is Depression?

-From the perspective I am taking, what is most important about the list of symptoms that qualify you as depressed is that it includes things like fatigue or loss of energy almost every day, excessive sleeping almost every day, a sense being slowed down, markedly diminished interest or pleasure in almost all activities.
-These, in combination with an overall negative or hopeless mindset puts your body at a standstill.
+From my perspective, what is most important about the list of symptoms that qualify you as depressed is that it includes things like fatigue or loss of energy almost every day, excessive sleeping almost every day, a sense of being slowed down, markedly diminished interest or pleasure in almost all activities.
+These, in combination with an overall negative or hopeless mindset, put your body at a standstill.
 Your bodily processes are literally depressed.
 You are not moving, your metabolism has slowed, and your breathing is severely restricted.
-You are not getting enough oxygen in your body.

-If you know a little about how fire works, you know that without oxygen a fire will not burn.
+If you know a little about how fireworks, you know that without oxygen a fire will not burn.
 Your metabolic processes are a fire, and without sufficient oxygen, that fire will not burn at an optimal level.
 If this happens over a long enough period of time, or severely enough all at once, you will become depressed.
 Of course, the thoughts in your mind play a role in your becoming and staying depressed as well.
 However, they are not necessarily conscious to you, which is why the onset of depression is often such a mystery.

-To summarize, depression is a slowed metabolic process triggered by negative unconscious thoughts that are connected to historical emotional experiences that have never been consciously addressed and purged.
+In a nutshell, depression is a slowed metabolic process triggered by negative unconscious thoughts.
+Those thoughts are connected to historical emotional experiences that have never been consciously addressed and purged.